Book: Pence told ‘to be on standby’ for Trump hospital visit

 A president’s routine medical checkup typically is announced ahead of time.

 The White House provided no other details at the time.
-His White House doctor said in a statement Tuesday the president “remains healthy” and “fit to execute the duties of the Presidency.”
-Pence’s office declined comment.
+His White House doctor said in a statement Tuesday the president “remains healthy” and “fit to execute the duties of the presidency.”

+Pence said he’s always informed about the president’s movements, but there was “nothing out of the ordinary about that movement, or that day.”
+He referred other questions to the White House doctor.

+“I don’t recall being told to be on standby,” Pence said on Fox News Channel’s “Special Report with Bret Baier.”
+“I was informed that the president had a doctor’s appointment.

 Trump visited Walter Reed National Military Medical Center in Bethesda, Maryland, about two months after the Democratic-controlled House impeached him over his conduct toward Ukraine.